twilio-labs/twilio-tap-zendesk/README.md

 If passed, data would be loaded for `date >= start_date and date < end_date`

+A second, optional, configurable field `skip_deleted` can also be passed in the config.
+This defaults to `True`, and means that if a ticket's status field is `deleted`, the audits, metrics and comments will not be requested for that ticket ID.

+Note that the `status = deleted` flag is only valid for the `/incremental/tickets` endpoint, not `/tickets`.

 ### Sideloading for tickets

 Sideloading is a functionality provided by Zendesk to fetch related records in a single request